nmcveity/pyfreetype/README.md

 	python setup.py install

-Note: This will only work if the FreeType library you just downloaded and built can be found by distutils.
-This will likely _not_ be the case.
+Note: This will only work if the FreeType library can be found by distutils.
+If you downloaded and built your own version this will likely _not_ be the case.
 To help distutils find this information, run these commands instead:

 	python setup.py build_ext --library-dirs=/path/to/lib --include-dirs=/path/to/include